- Adventure Club

 For more information about Ultimate Frisbee at DGS, please contact Mr. Sobczak.

-DGS Water Polo Club is dedicated to teaching the fundamentals of Water Polo to both males and females in a fun environment.
+The DGS Water Polo Club is dedicated to teaching the fundamentals of Water Polo to both males and females in a fun environment.
 All levels are welcome.
-The group meets the 2nd and 4th Tuesday of each month from 3:30 - 4:00 in the Pool Balcony.
+The group will meet a couple dates in the fall and winter when the swim team has an away contest.
+These dates and times will be announced.

 If you would like further information on Water Polo Club, please contact Mr. Frank Kuchta.